openmrs/openmrs-core/CONTRIBUTING.md

   * Click "Pull Request".
   * Write your branch name in the branch field (this is filled with "master" by default)
   * Click "Update Commit Range".
-  * Ensure the changesets you introduced are included in the "Commits" tab.
+  * Ensure the change-sets you introduced are included in the "Commits" tab.
   * Ensure that the "Files Changed" incorporate all of your changes.
   * Fill in some details about your potential patch including a meaningful title.
   * Click "Send pull request".